 More and more, we are seeing cases of financial abuse by nursing home staff.
 They have access to sensitive information and often steal residents’ identities or money.

 We know how hard this is for you.
 Finding out a loved one has been abused in a nursing home, by the people charged with their care and protections, is not what you ever expected to have to deal with.
-At the Weitz Firm, we want to help you hold those who are responsible for the abuse accountable for their actions.
+At The Weitz Firm, LLC, we want to help you hold those who are responsible for the abuse accountable for their actions.